-The length of the growing season is correlated with the UI of both B. nana (Wagner-Cremer et al., 2010) as well as Betula pubescens subsp. czerepanovii (Ercan et al., 2019).
-The estimated length of the Lateglacial growing season in the Baltic region varies between ~670 and 1000 cumulative growing degree days (GDD5) (Fig. 4).
-It is comparable with current northern and mid-Finnish conditions (Ercan et al., 2019).
-The GDD5 estimations from the microphenological fossil dataset in Germany (Schleinsee) stop at 14400 cal yr BP, when the present dataset from the Baltic region starts (Steinthorsdottir and Wagner-Cremer, 2019).
-The GDD5 estimations from Hässeldala, Sweden, (Steinthorsdottir and Wagner-Cremer, 2019) start at 12500 cal yr BP and span until the start of the Holocene; they are in general lower than the Baltic GDD5 estimations, however both display an interval of higher GDD5 values during the Younger Dryas cooling period.
+The length of the growing season is correlated with the UI of both B. nana (Wagner-Cremer et al., 2010) and Betula pubescens subsp. czerepanovii (Ercan et al., 2020).
+The estimated length of the Late Glacial growing season in the Baltic region varies between ~ 670 and 1000 cumulative growing degree days (GDD5) (Fig. 4).
+It is comparable with current northern and mid-Finnish conditions (Ercan et al., 2020).
+The GDD5 estimations from the microphenological fossil dataset in Germany (Schleinsee) stop at 14 400 cal yr BP, when the present dataset from the Baltic region starts (Steinthorsdottir and Wagner-Cremer, 2019).
+The GDD5 estimations from Hässeldala, Sweden, (Steinthorsdottir and Wagner-Cremer, 2019) start at 12500 cal yr BP and span until the start of the Holocene; they are in general lower than the Baltic GDD5 estimations; however, both display an interval of higher GDD5 values during the Younger Dryas cooling period.
 The Holocene onset is more pronounced in the Hässeldala dataset than in the Baltic (Latvia).

-The shifting of vegetation zones and migration of the species is evident from the studied B. nana record - no B. nana leaf remains are recognized in the L. Svetinu core between 13500-12500 cal yr BP.
+The shifting of vegetation zones and migration of the species is evident from the studied B. nana record - no B. nana leaf remains are recognised in the L. Svetinu core between 13 500 and 12 500 cal yr BP.
 Despite the absence of B. nana leaves during this period, the continuous plant macrofossil records document the persisting local flora and provide evidence for vegetation dynamics.
-The dominant plant species substituting the dwarf birch during the Allerød (~13 250-13 900 cal yr BP) in Lake L. Svetinu were tree birch (Betula pendula) and pine (Pinus sylvestris) (Fig 4).
+The dominant plant species substituting the dwarf birch during the Allerød $(\sim 13250-13900 \text{ cal yr BP})$ in Lake L. Svetinu were tree birch (Betula pendula) and pine (Pinus sylvestris) (Fig. 4).
 The occurrence of these two species provides additional information on the spring conditions through their contemporaneous growth requirements.
-Phenological observations of B. nana budburst dates from the Kevo research station in Finnish Lapland suggest that the number of days from spring onset to MSW varies between 25 and 56 days, with a mean of 42 days.
-A modern dataset for B. pendula from several study sites in Finnish Lapland indicates that the number of days from spring onset to MSW ranges from 40 to 62 days; average spring onset date is 51 days before MSW (Pudas et al., 2008).
-The modern observations of the budburst dates of P. sylvestris in the Inari region in Finnish Lapland (Salminen and Jalkanen, 2015) suggest the spring onset range of P. sylvestris to be from 50 to 75 days before MSW.
-Comparison of the modern phenological characteristics to the plant macroremain data thus indicates that the major shift in vegetation composition was related to spring onset dynamics, which might have taken place earlier in the warmer periods of the Lateglacial.
+Phenological observations of B. nana budburst dates from the Kevo research station in Finnish Lapland suggest that the number of days from spring onset to MSW varies between 25 and 56 d, with a mean of 42 d.
+A modern dataset for B. pendula from several study sites in Finnish Lapland indicates that the number of days from spring onset to MSW ranges from 40 to 62 d; average spring onset date is 51 d before MSW (Pudas et al., 2008).
+The modern observations of the budburst dates of P. sylvestris in the Inari region in Finnish Lapland (Salminen and Jalkanen, 2015) suggest the spring onset range of P. sylvestris to be from 50 to 75 d before MSW.
+Comparison of the modern phenological characteristics to the plant macro-remain data thus indicates that the major shift in vegetation composition was related to spring onset dynamics, which might have taken place earlier in the warmer periods of the Late Glacial.

-The notable shift towards earlier spring onset ~1330013400 cal yr BP (at the end of GI-1c or Allerød) evident from Lake Kosilase coincides with the findings of pine macrofossils in the sediments of Lake L. Svetinu (Fig. 4).
+The notable shift towards earlier spring onset at ~ 13300 - 13400 cal yr BP (at the end of GI-1c or Allerød) evident from Lake Kosilase coincides with the findings of pine macrofossils in the sediments of Lake L. Svetinu (Fig. 4).
 It suggests an ameliorating, warmer environment in this region.
-The microphenology of dwarf birch growing in the tundra/at the verge of the treeline (Kosilase) parallels the warming signal that supported the formation of mixed boreal forests in eastern Latvia, ~200 km southwards (L. Svetinu).
+The micro-phenology of dwarf birch growing in the tundra or at the verge of the treeline (Kosilase) parallels the warming signal that supported the formation of mixed boreal forests in eastern Latvia, ~ 200 km southwards (L. Svetinu).